 Asynchronous vs. synchronous learning: Online classes are typically considered synchronous or asynchronous, or somewhere in between.
 Synchronous learning happens in real time.
-This means that you, your classmates, and your professor interact in a specific virtual place, at a specific time.
-This includes live-streaming lectures and live group conferencing.
+This means that you, your peers, and professor interact at a specific virtual place and time.
+We will reserve a small feature of our class to include short meetings and doing exercises over Zoom.

-Our class will operate under an asynchronous learning format.
-Asynchronous learning does not happen in real time, and instead offers more flexibility to students.
-This means there will not be live lectures on a specific day & time.
-And there will not be live speeches on a specific day & time.
+Our class will primarily operate asynchronously, which means it will not happen in real time, and instead offer more flexibility.
+This excludes live lectures and live speeches happening on a specific day & time.
 Instead lectures and speeches will be pre-recorded and uploaded to Moodle.
 Three benefits of asynchronous learning are flexibility, self-pacing, and self-management.

 Flexility: Asynchronous learning happens on your schedule.
-When you're provided materials for reading, lectures for viewing, and speeches to practice, you have the ability to work within a flexible time frame.
-Students who work, parents, and others who have personal or family commitments, may not find it possible to be synchronous right now; especially during a time of uncertainty with COVID-19, the best thing to do is remain adaptable.
+When you are given materials for reading, lectures for viewing, and speeches to practice, you have the ability to work within a time frame that makes sense for you.
+Students who work, or are parents, or have personal or family commitments, may not find it possible to be entirely synchronous right now.
+During a time of uncertainty, the best thing to do is remain adaptable.

 Pacing: One of the best features of asynchronous learning is that your experience is set at your own pace.
 You get to read at your leisure, view lectures on your time, and complete tasks in a fashion that makes sense for you.
 This offers you to shape your learning experience based on your needs, as opposed to the tempo of the classroom.
-Speeches, quizzes, and exams will have deadlines and my class will maintain our schedule put forward.
+Speeches, quizzes, and exams will have deadlines and our class will maintain a schedule put forward.